chillaah/game-of-life/README.md

 # game-of-life
-creation of Jon Conway's game of life using c#
+creation of Jon Conway's game of life using Object Oriented Programming